BitRacer/confidential-repo/README.md

 The configuration
 -
 > The configuration itself is managed in git.
-The repo for this is currently in the config folder.
+The repo for this is currently at https://github.com/BitRacer/confidential-config.git.